MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 | 6              | N         | Noord      | 63828800 | POLYGON ((565410.507 6870704.099, 564865.041 6... |
 | 7              | T         | Zuidoost   | 22113700 | POLYGON ((558996.500 6854997.221, 558987.372 6... |

-perform a spatial join between the points and polygons and filter out any points that did not match with the polygons
+This data looks fine as well!
+Now we need to remove any points that lie outside the city boarders.
+For this, we perform a spatial join between the points and polygons and filter out any points that did not match with the polygons.
+After the join, we drop any points that have not gained an `ìndex` from the polygons, which means the specific points lie outside the city boarders:
 {% highlight python %}
 points = gpd.sjoin(points, city, how="left")
 points = points.dropna(subset=["index_right"])
 {% endhighlight %}
-plot both data sets to see if the spatial join was performed correctly
+With spatial data we always have the luxuary to plot the data tosee if our preprocessing is done correctly:
 {% highlight python %}
 # edit the figure size however you need to
 plt.figure(num=None, figsize=(10,10), dpi=80, facecolor='w', edgecolor='k')